sharontherese/sharon-kabel/content/post/schillebeeckx-implicit-conclusions/index.md

 Some factions believed Pope Paul had violated Council procedures and the rights’ of the bishops for the sake of a misguided minority.
 (He did not violate procedures or rights, nor would conservatives now consider Pope Paul as “one of them”.
 This goes to show how messy history is in the moment!)

 The ‘progressives’ saw Pope Paul as too generous to the ‘conservatives’, and saw themselves as ambushed and ignored at turns.
 All their hard work had gone up in smoke!
 The ‘conservatives’, momentarily allied with Pope Paul, saw a moment of hope in the fight against modern machinations.

-In a later interview[^18], Schillebeeckx said:

-> What was the most negative moment at the Council for you?

-> I think the week that in the press was called "the black week of the Council."
-On November 16, 1964, the Nota praevia was published by "higher authorities"-not by the Council but imposed upon the Council.
-This document interpreted the collegiality of Lumen gentium in a much more tightened way than did the theological commission (according to its answers to the proposed amendments of the Council fathers).
-The commission explained what really is the meaning of the collegiality of the world episcopate in reciprocal relationship with the pope, who exercises the Petrine ministry within the college of the bishops.
-The General Assembly positively gave its votes in favor of this explanation.
-The Nota praevia, on the contrary, actually combined collegiality with the possibility that the pope himself could rule the church either alone or together with the world episcopacy.
-The monarchical papal regimen in earlier times was not disavowed; it could restore the extreme centralization of the Roman Curia as a power higher and above the episcopacy spread over the whole world.

 For our purposes, the two takeaways are: